 An exploration of literary texts written by and about lesbian, gay, bisexual, transgender and queer writers with attention to historical and cultural contexts.
 Texts studied may include fiction, poetry, drama, essays and memoirs written primarily, but not exclusively, in the 20th and 21st centuries.
-Prerequisite: sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Offered intermittently.